 Adding an extra WiFi name without adding an extra wifi router possible by creating a virtual SSID in the same Router.
 Use Multiple SSID in Single Access Point up to 4 different wifi names using a single wifi access point with simple steps. see here to

 How to Add Multiple SSID in Single Access Point [Multiple WiFi Name]

 Popular WiFi brands provide multiple SSID options to create a virtual network for network separations.
 Adding multiple WiFi names in a single router will broadcast multiple WiFi names and can be used to divide the department or as guest networks.
 Even though the Wi-Fi router is single but virtual Wifi name is multiple and can also be protected from accessing each other data.
 In this post, you will get the option to enable multiple wifi names in a single access point without sharing data with each other.
 If you are facing a low wifi signal issue in your home or office then you may also use the repeater mode configuration to increase signals

 In legacy, the Wifi router does not support the guest network but you can use VAP (Virtual Access Point) to create a guest wifi network.
-Although, the latest WiFi router has a guest network option, if you are using an old wifi router which does not support visitor SSID then use the Multiple SSID options.
+Although the latest WiFi router has a guest network option, if you are using an old wifi router that does not support visitor SSID then use the Multiple SSID options.
 Most of the router support 1 main and 3 Virtual SSID options where you can use up to 4 WiFi network names from a single WiFi Router.
 Follow the steps to enable multiple SSIDs with a single access point in TP-Link, D-Link, Tenda, Netgear, iBall, and other popular brands.

 Add Multi SSID in TP-Link WiFi Router

 TP-Link BGN series WiFi router supports multiple SSID options to create separate Wi-Fi names for guests or for different departments.
-Although, the latest TP-Link router having the option to add a guest network with many control options like the time limit, the speed limit for managing guest wifi networks.
+Although, the latest TP-Link router has the option to add a guest network with many control options like the time limit, and the speed limit for managing guest wifi networks.